 The appliance is not operating, but there is electrical power.
 There is no response to any demand for hot domestic hot water or CH water.
 The frost protection is active though.
 This means that the pump starts running and the heat exchanger is heated when the temperature of the water present here drops below 4 °C. When the frost protection is activated, code 7 appears (heating of the heat exchanger).

 Waiting position

-The LED of the on/off key and if necessary one of the LED's of the domestic hot water comfort function are on.
+The LED of the on/off key is on.
 The appliance is ready for responding to the demand for CH or domestic hot water.

 D Pump overrun